🖨️ Print / Save Agenda

 Conference Day 1 Opening

-CCRAN is a national, patient-focused advocacy group, dedicated to improving the longevity and quality of life for all cancer patients in Canada through their persistent efforts in support, education, and advocacy through equal and timely access to effective therapies.
+CCRAN is a national, patient-focused advocacy organization dedicated to improving the longevity and quality of life of people affected by cancer through support, education, and advocacy for equitable and timely access to effective therapies.

 Conference Moderator: